Sec 2 Math Tuition.

 Common questions.

-Do you cover both G3 (Express) and G2 (N(A))?
+Do you cover both G3 and G2?

 Can my child catch up if they join mid-term?

 Yes — we can arrange short 1-to-1 bridging sessions to fast-track new joiners up to where the current class is.
-Most students catch up in 2–3 sessions, then slot into the regular class without falling behind.
+How much bridging is needed depends on the topics already covered and the gaps we find.

 My child failed Sec 2 mid-year — too late to start?

 No. Sec 2 is exactly the moment to fix it.
-Sec 3 builds A Math directly on top of Sec 2 algebra and Pythagoras — leaving it until Sec 3 means crashing into A Math with the foundation still missing.
+Sec 3 builds A Math directly on top of Sec 2 algebra and Pythagoras — leaving it until Sec 3 means starting A Math with the foundation still missing.
 We diagnose, fast-track the gaps, and rebuild the algebra fluency before Sec 3 starts.

 Is this aligned to the new GCE syllabus?